willgarcia/rotc/01-docker/01-01-docker/README.md

 # Docker

-In this part we introduce our existing `dockercoins-webui` part of the DockerCoins services stack.
+In this part we introduce our existing `twkoins-webui` part of the twkoins services stack.

 We will:

 - Dockerise it by creating a Docker image for it
-- publish it to an Azure ACR (Azure Container Registry)
+- Publish it to a GCP Container Registry on Google Cloud
-- run our application web UI
+- Run our application's Web UI

 You will learn about: